 Yes, an ex-employee has data access rights for as long as the employer holds information about him or her.
 The employer is the data controller under the General Data Protection Regulation (2016/679 EU) and the ex-employee is the data subject; the ex-employee is therefore entitled to make a data subject access request in respect of the personal data the employer holds on him or her.

-There is no set period for which these data access rights remain.
-However, the Data Protection Act 1998 states that, under the fifth principle, data shall not be kept for longer than is necessary for the purpose for which it is held.
-This means that the employer is entitled to delete the data once the information is no longer needed and the employee can no longer gain access to it.
+One of the data protection principles is that personal data shall not be kept for longer than is necessary for the purpose for which it is held.
+This means that the employer must delete the data once it is no longer needed and the employee can no longer gain access to it.

-There is no set time period for keeping data and it may be necessary to separate pieces of data for different purposes.
-The Information Commissioner's Data protection - employment practices code reminds employers that the Act does not override any statutory requirement for retention of records, for example in relation to income tax or certain aspects of health and safety.
-Employers must comply with these requirements but should delete other personal information that is no longer relevant should be deleted once the employment relationship has ended.
-Employers are advised in the code to set standard retention times for different categories of information.
+There are a number of statutory requirements for the retention of records, for example in relation to income tax or certain aspects of health and safety.
+Employers must comply with these requirements but should delete other personal information that is no longer needed once the employment relationship has ended.
+Employers should set standard retention times for different categories of information.